thaliaarchi/omniwsa/docs/dialects/voliva.md

 - `jumpnz l` => `push 1 / sub / jn l`
 - `jumppz l` => `jn __internal_label_{id} / jmp l / __internal_label_{id}:`
 - `jumppn l` => `jz __internal_label_{id} / jmp l / __internal_label_{id}:`
+- `or` => Whitespace TSLS
+- `not` => Whitespace TSLT
+- `and` => Whitespace TSLL
+- `debugger` => Whitespace LLS

 Where `{id}` is substituted for an integer, globally counting from 0 for every internal label constructed, in lexical order.
-However, these are never displayed.
+These internal labels are displayed in the debugger instruction listing, along with any other assembled labels.

 Labels are assigned integers by first use (definitions and references), starting at 0.
 Labels are not encoded with a leading S (positive) sign.